 Members of the British Retail Consortium (BRC) made a voluntary agreement to reduce the number of single-use carrier bags issued by 50% by May 2009 (compared to May 2006).
 The shops involved were:

 Their August 2010 results showed that the voluntary target in Wales had been reached.
 But progress was slowing and we were still using far too many bags.
 UK carrier bag use actually increased between May 2009 and May 2010.
-July 2012 figures also show that carrier bag use has increased again England and Northern Ireland whilst during 2011 whilst decreased in Wales.
+July 2012 figures also showed that carrier bag use had increased again England and Northern Ireland whilst during 2011 it decreased in Wales.